 - (A) Specification.
 A skier in the Jump Event shall wear a helmet of a type designed to protect the head from severe impact injury. - (B) Skier Loses Helmet.
-If a skier loses his helmet during the start or before reaching the jump ramp, the towboat shall immediately stop, unless it's unsafe to do so.
+If a skier loses their helmet during the start or before reaching the jump ramp, the towboat shall immediately stop, unless it's unsafe to do so.
 Should it be unsafe for the towboat to stop, the skier shall ski past the jump whenever possible, and this jump shall be scored as a Fall.
-This shall not be grounds for disqualification from the remainder of the round or event, also see 1202. - (C) Radio Communications.
+The skier shall be granted an emergency minute (1202) if needed prior to continuing. - (C) Radio Communications.
 The use of helmets fitted with radio communication capabilities is prohibited in the Jump Event.